nuttycom/aftok/README.md

 structure that is needed for a group of individuals to collaborate on a project for which they hope to be paid.

-More importantly, however, the Quixotic company structure is designed to maximize individual freedom within the context of performing paid, collaborative work.
+More importantly, however, the aftok company structure is designed to maximize individual freedom within the context of performing paid, collaborative work.